HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 It is a behavior observed in version 1.12.
 H5Sget_select_hyper_nblocks always break down the selection into unit cells even the selection is contiguous and non-interleving
 Even when the selection is a row of a 2-D data space, the returned hyperblocks from H5Sget_select_hyper_nblocks are individual cells.

+## HDF5 Dispatcher calls file close if any object reains open on MPI_Finalize

+If the application left any HDF5 object open on MPI_Finalize, the dispatcher would call the VOL file close.
+If the file has been closed by the application a prior, it causes a double-free error.
+A potential solution is to implement delayed close as the native driver does.

 ---